-The Authority has three posts with a salary package of above £100,000 per annum which are the Chief Executive, Deputy Chief Executive and Head of Health, Education, Care and Safeguarding.
+The Authority has three posts with a salary above £100,000 per annum which are the Chief Executive, Head of Health, Education, Care and Safeguarding and Head of Environment, Housing and Leisure.

-The Authority is required to designate the roles of Head of Paid Service, Chief Finance Officer (Section 151 Officer) and the Authority's Monitoring Officer to individual Officers.
+The Authority has designated the roles of Head of Paid Service, Chief Finance Officer (Section 151 Officer) and the Authority's Monitoring Officer to individual Officers as it is required to do so.